viher3/easy-eu-cookie-law/trunk/readme.txt

 Cookie law is a Wordpress Plugin that helps you to comply with the new European cookie law by the easiest way.

-This plugin has different alert colors and it is Multilanguage.
+This plugin has different design customizations and it is Multilanguage.

 Github project: https://github.com/viher3/easy-eu-cookie-law